 Lebanese baked chicken with potatoes.
 This sheet pan dinner is a flavorful way to enjoy Middle Eastern flavors at home.
 Beyond delicious, easy and so quick to put together.
-Juicy chicken thighs are roasted with carrots, potatoes and a perfect medley of Lebanese inspired spices.
+Juicy chicken thighs marinated in yogurt, then roasted with carrots, potatoes and a perfect medley of Lebanese inspired spices.
 Serve with a side of pita bread and a big leafy salad!

 I have a no-fail formula for you for easy weeknight dinners: chicken + any veggie + your trusty sheet pan.
 Whether you go for skin-on or a boneless, skinless version, versatility is the name of the game when it comes to chicken thighs.